Chesterhuang1999/Veri-qec/README.md

 Finish all jobs.
 Checking time: 3.138540744781494 cond_checker took 3.611sec
 ```
 The second line illustrates the total subtasks we divide and the third line is the time consumed to parsing and generate the logical formulas.
 If there are no counterexamples (which means all of the subtasks will output `unsat`), then you'll see the fourth line which reports success.
 The final line displays the time taken by the solver to resolve all subtasks.
-If it takes a relatively long time ($>10s$, or $>60s$, depending on the estimated time cost in totla) to finish the check, then we present the phased verification results and the current progress in the following way:
+If it takes a relatively long time ($>10s$, or $>60s$, depending on the estimated time cost in total) to finish the check, then we present the phased verification results and the current progress in the following way:

 ```
 3078/67800: finish job file[3191], cost_time: 0.19430899620056152